pynucastro.nucdata.partition_function module#

 If either of the PartitionFunction objects added have already had a spline interpolant constructed, then construct a new spline interpolant for the returned PartitionFunction of order equal to the maximum order of the added PartitionFunction objects.

-- construct_spline_interpolant(order=3)[source]#
+- eval(T)[source]#

-Return the partition function value for
+Compute the interpolated partition function value for the temperature T. Note this returns log(pf)

 - class pynucastro.nucdata.partition_function.PartitionFunctionCollection(use_high_temperatures=True, use_set='frdm')[source]#